-- (e) DSDS staff, the waiver provider staff, and the participant coordinate the implementation of the service plan, including non-waiver services. - (f) DSDS staff, the waiver provider, and the participant are responsible for implementation and compliance with the service plan.
+- (e) DSDS staff, the waiver provider staff, and the participant coordinate the implementation of the service plan, including non-waiver services. - (f) DSDS staff, the participant, and the FMS provider are responsible for implementation and compliance with the service plan.
 The right of self-determination shall necessitate the individual's participation and approval of the service plan. - (g) Service plans are reviewed by qualified individuals as warranted, but no less than annually.